makiftutuncu/kotlin-for-backends/todo-with-ktor/README.md

 ### 1. General Information

-ToDo API is RESTful.
+Todo API is RESTful.
 It consumes and produces Json data.
 There is no authorization or authentication.
 Providing a valid `userId` as a path parameter is enough, because why not? 🤷🏻

 All successful responses will have `200 OK` status unless explicitly mentioned.